obijzbo/git-assignment/README.md

 The task can be summarized as follows:

 1. **Git Repository Creation**:
-   - Each group will have one member responsible for creating a Git repository.
+   - There will be one main repo and five repos created by each member

 2. **Adding Group Members**:
    - Once the repository is created, group members will be added as collaborators to the repository.